siberianfox/tinygwiki/TinyG-Start.md

 * The "+12v" jumper position connects the fan header to the on-board 12 volt regulator (LM7812).
 This should be used if you are running a 12 volt fan and your board power (Vmot) is greater than 12 volts.
 This is the default jumper position and your v8 should have been shipped with the jumper in this position.
 * The "+Vmot" jumper position connects the fan header directly to the board power (Vmot).
 In this case your fan voltage needs to be the same as your Motor voltage, be it 12 volts, 24 volts, or anything else.<br>
 **Use this side with caution as applying 24 volts to some 12 volt fans will burn them out.**

-#### Flashing TinyG (Firmware Updates)
-The TinyG code base is still under development.
-We introduce new features and fix bugs quite often.
-All information on how to update TinyG's firmware can be found at [Updating TinyG Firmware](https://github.com/synthetos/TinyG/wiki/TinyG-Updating-Firmware).

 ### Connecting TinyG
 At this point you can move on to [Connecting TinyG](Connecting-TinyG)